aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 Tip: After you deploy the Quick Start,  create AWS Cost and Usage Reports to track costs associated with the Quick Start.
 These reports deliver billing metrics to an S3 bucket in your account.
 They provide cost estimates based on usage throughout each month and aggregate the data at the end of the month.
 For more information, see  What are AWS Cost and Usage Reports?

-This Quickstart doesn’t require any software license or AWS Marketplace subscription.
+This Quick Start doesn’t require any software license or AWS Marketplace subscription.

 ## How to Deploy

-You can deploy CarbonLake Quickstart through the manual setup process using AWS CDK.
+You can deploy CarbonLake Quick Start through the manual setup process using AWS CDK.
 We recommend use of an AWS Cloud9 instance in your AWS account or VS Code and the AWS CLI.
 We also generally recommend a fresh AWS account that can be integrating with your existing infrastructure using AWS Organizations.

 ## 🎒 Pre-requisites